Seryozha95/Sorting-algorithms/README.md

 # Sorting-algorithms
-There are provided sorting algorithms via Java and C++
+There are provided sorting algorithms in Java and C++
+## Implemenyed the folloowing algorithms
+- Bubble
+- Insert
+- Shell